 If you’re someone who cares too much about their plants, you might have over-watered them on more than one occasion.
-While you have good intentions, that does not excuse the fact that you’ve wasted a huge amount of water on your lawn and garden.
+Even with the best intentions over-watering your plants does not excuse the fact that can you’ve wasted a huge amount of water on your lawn and garden.
 Your plants only need so much water, so try not to be wasteful, reduce water use, and sprinkle sparingly.
-When it rains, it’s best to turn your sprinklers off.
+A good quality sprinkler system can be very useful but when it rains it’s best to turn your sprinklers off.
 Also, watering in the early hours of the morning helps reduce evaporation and allow more water to seep into your garden.

 - Use drip irrigation and separate shrub valves from tree valves.

 Forget sprinklers.
 Save 50 percent more water and use a drip irrigation system in your garden.
 There’s hardly any risk of water loss from evaporation or runoff.
 From large gardens to individual planters, you can install a drip irrigation system almost anywhere.
 With this new watering technique, you have total control over how much water you want to supply to each area.
 Also, to avoid wasting water on plants that don’t need as much, group them according to their water needs, making sure each one is attended to with the proper amount.

 While most people cover their entire garden with grass, you can deviate from the norm and try installing gravel or decomposed granite in strategic locations.
 For extra shade, consider surrounding the area with canopy trees.
 It’ll do wonders to minimize water consumption while cooling your home in the process.
 A gravel sitting area would be a nice addition to your garden, topped off a farmhouse table and some chairs.
 Upcycled benches, comfy throws, and recycled pillows can also give the space more life and color.